 Try a smartphone

-Spending money on a dedicated camera may be a bit much for you.
+Spending money on a dedicated camera may be a bit much.
 If you are still wondering if photography is something you want to spend hundreds (or thousands) of dollars in, you might want to start learning the fundamentals with a capable smartphone camera.
+Sometimes these are the best cameras for beginners.

 Modern smartphones can take amazing photos, and most devices now offer manual controls so you can test out your knowledge.
 You can use a smartphone to experiment with lights, reflectors, audio, and other advanced photography accessories.